Exawind/amr-wind/docs/sphinx_doc/user/inputs.rst

    The maximum AMR level in the refinement hierarchy.
 Default value is ``0`` indicating a single mesh level with uniform resolution in the three directions.

+.. input_param:: amr.max_grid_size

+   **type:** Integer, optional, default: 32

+   Maximum number of cells at level 0 in each grid.
+   There are also options to specify this value in each direction, please refer to AMReX documentation.

+.. input_param:: amr.blocking_factor

+   **type:** Integer, optional, default: 8

+   Each grid must be divisible by ``amr.blocking_factor``.
+   There are also options to specify this value in each direction, please refer to AMReX documentation.

 Section: ``time``
 ~~~~~~~~~~~~~~~~~